-Benefits - Full Time Managers
+Benefits - Full Time Employees

-- 13. Unless otherwise stated in this policy, the Corporation will provide full time managers with the same benefits as members of the collective bargaining unit are entitled to through the Collective Agreement. - 14.
+- 8. Unless otherwise stated in this policy, the Corporation will provide full time Employees, excluding mentorships, with the same benefits as members of the collective bargaining unit are entitled to through the Collective Agreement. - 9.
 For the greater certainty, the benefits referred in Section 15 include all types of leaves of absences, and all types of renumeration which members of the collective bargaining unit are entitled to. (amended April 26, 2023)

-Wellness and Tuition Benefits - Managers
+Wellness and Tuition Benefits - Full Time Employees

-- 15. The Wellness and Tuition Benefit for Non-Union managers shall be paid as follows: - (a) the amount of the Wellness and Tuition Benefits shall be the same amount as unionised employees are entitled to; - (b) claims for Wellness and Tuition Benefits shall be paid throughout the year as approved by the manager's direct supervisor; and - (c) On April 30st of each year the balance of the Wellness and Tuition Benefit shall be paid as an one-time wellness benefit.
+- 10. The Wellness and Tuition Benefit Full time Non-Union Employees, excluding mentorships, shall be paid as follows: - (a) the amount of the Wellness and Tuition Benefits shall be the same amount as unionised employees are entitled to; - (b) claims for Wellness and Tuition Benefits shall be paid throughout the year as approved by the manager's direct supervisor; and - (c) On April 30st of each year the balance of the Wellness and Tuition Benefit shall be paid as an one-time wellness benefit.